Harishk54/cn/README.md

-download the the java program
-load the java file in the vscode
+download the the java program run the java file in the vscode